FiloSpaTeam/flashforge5mpro-configs/README.md

 ### Gcode

 Actually i'm providing a GCode that simulate the clean nozzle of a BambuLab using the same silicone brush.
-Before apply the nozzle, calculate adeguately the measurements of automatico bed level and bed max size of you plate or you will hit the brush :)
+Before apply the nozzle, calculate adeguately the measurements for the automatic bed level positions and bed max size of you plate or you will hit the brush :)

+Just an hint: do automatic bed level cleaning very well the nozzle, and later mount the brush so you won't need another time (with the same nozzle/plate).

 Check the photos!